-- Discretion of the Principal. - 1st offense In-school suspension of up to 3 days. - 2nd offense In-school suspension of up to 5 days - 3rd and subsequent offense Corporal punishment, in-school suspension of up to 10 days, short term suspension, long term suspension, and/or possible recommendation to Crossroads Academy. - Consequence: ELEMENTARY PK-5 - Discretion of the Principal.
+- Discretion of the Principal. - 1st offense In-school suspension of up to 3 days. - 2nd offense In-school suspension of up to 5 days - 3rd and subsequent offense Corporal punishment, in-school suspension of up to 10 days, short term suspension, long term suspension, and/or possible recommendation to Chattooga Academy.

-Leaving School Without Permission/Being In Unauthorized Area
+Leaving School without Permission/Being in Unauthorized Area:

-Skipping class or required school activities including detention including being in unauthorized areas as defined by school officials.
+Skipping class or required school activities including detention and/or being in unauthorized areas as defined by the school officials.

-- Discretion of the Principal. - 1st offense- In-school suspension of up to 3 days. - 2nd offense- In-school suspension of up to 5 days - 3rd and subsequent offense Corporal punishment, in-school suspension of up to 10 days, short term suspension, long term suspension, and/or possible recommendation to Crossroads Academy.
+- Discretion of the Principal. - 1st offense- In-school suspension of up to 3 days. - 2nd offense- In-school suspension of up to 5 days - 3rd and subsequent offense Corporal punishment, in-school suspension of up to 10 days, short term suspension, long term suspension, and/or possible recommendation to Chattooga Academy.